Biography of Winfield Scott

 By 1840, Scott had risen to the second-highest-ranking officer in the U.S. Army.
 When Major General Alexander Macomb, Commanding General of the Army, died on June 25, 1841, Scott became the highest-ranking general.
 On July 5, 1841, President John Tyler issued an executive order confirming Scott’s promotion to major general, ordering him to take command of the United States Army.

 For the next few years, Scott focused on expanding army operations on the American frontier.
 He also took a personal interest in the development of the United States Military Academy.
 It was during that period that Ulysses S. Grant, an academy cadet who would later become General-of-the-Army, recalled that Scott was “the finest specimen of manhood my eyes had ever beheld.”
 Grant’s assessment was ironic given his later disdain for formal military attire while serving in the field.
-Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname of “Old Fuss and Feathers.”
+Scott’s affinity for proper military appearance, along with his emphasis on army decorum, earned him the nickname “Old Fuss and Feathers.”

 Mexican- American War